-In addition to the longer format intended for more in-depth questions (see here for more details), the Department of Statistics also provides consulting advice for current OSU students in a "drop-in" format.
+In addition to the longer format intended for more in-depth questions (see here for more details), the Department of Statistics also provides consulting advice for current OSU students in a short format.
 Appointments with consulting GTAs are available in 45 minute time slots running Week 2 through Week 10 of each quarter.
 This service is provided in conjunction with the Graduate Student Commons.
+Consulting services are not available during the summer.

-NOTE: For Spring term 2020, all consulting sessions (long format and "drop-in") will be held remotely over Zoom following OSU's guidance about the COVID-19 pandemic.
+NOTE: For Fall term 2020, all consulting sessions (long format and "drop-in") will be held remotely over Zoom following OSU's guidance about the COVID-19 pandemic.

 For a general overview of consulting services provided by the Department of Statistics, please refer to the Index.